formkit/docs-content/essentials/schema.md

 ### The `if` property

 Both `$el` and `$cmp` schema nodes can leverage an `if` property that roughly equates to a `v-if` in Vue.
-If the expression assigned to the `if` property is truthy, the node is rendered, otherwise it is not.
+If the expression assigned to the `if` property is truthy, the node is rendered, otherwise it is not:

 <example
   name="Schema - conditional"